m1foley/vim-pivotal-tracker-jump/README.md

 vim-pivotal-tracker-jump
 ========================

-Pivotal Tracker stories are referenced in Git commit messages like `[#12345678]`.
-When the cursor is on the ticket reference, press `gx` to jump to the story in your web browser.
+Using the [GitHub integration](https://www.pivotaltracker.com/help/articles/github_integration/), Pivotal Tracker stories can be referenced in Git commit messages like `[#TRACKER_STORY_ID]`.

+This plugin adds functionality to `gx`, which normally opens URLs in your default web browser.
+When the cursor is on a story reference press `gx` to jump to the story in your web browser.

 Installation